-Barbecue seasoning is what I call a “flavor bomb” —something that, even in modest quantity, adds a big burst of flavor to simple preparations.
+Barbecue seasoning is what I call a “flavor bomb” — something that, even in modest quantity, adds a big burst of flavor to simple preparations like this one.

 To be honest, I much prefer these kinds of barbecue seasonings to liquid smoke, which is not only harder to find, but, to my palate, not nearly as flavorful.
 And the aroma that liquid smoke sends throughout the house, beyond the kitchen — don’t get me started.